-This book is the first volume of a series of 12 books that is called The Maharajagar.
+This book is the first volume of a series that is called The Maharajagar.
 Fans of James Redford and Dan Brown will love this mash up of adventure, metaphysics, science and history.

 Three meta-themes are interwoven with the tale of the Maharajagar;

 1.The All is a projection of informational modulated energy waves by a cosmically horizon on the time-space continuum.

 2.Synchronicity is a phenomenon that comes to us with a message.

 3.The Long Now is the only time concept to give a lasting meaning to our thinking and, hopefully consequent, actions.

 These principles offer a perspective from where a powerful code of conduct can emanate, transforming our lives to a new experience of freedom, happiness, and love.
 It is a spellbinding epic tale of ambition, anarchy and absolute power, set against the canvas of North America during World War 1.